 Here are eight of the best places for fall fun across the state.

 The Alabama Department of Tourism has laid out the route for you.
-It’s called the Fall Color Trail, a series of highways, many that form loops, that you can drive over the state’s mountains, hillsides, and backcountry to experience fall’s spectacular beauty.
+The Fall Color Trail is a series of highways, many that form loops, where you can drive over the state’s rolling mountains, hillsides, and through the backcountry to experience fall’s spectacular beauty.

-Highlights of the road trip include the New England-esque beauty found at Swann and Old Easley covered bridges, a drive up the Natchez Trace Trail, and the route that takes you over the tall peaks of the southern Appalachians in the Talladega National Forest along the Talladega Scenic Drive.
+Highlights of the road trip include the New England-esque beauty found at Swann and Old Easley covered bridges, a drive up the Natchez Trace Trail, and a winding trip around the tall peaks of the southern Appalachians in the Talladega National Forest along the Talladega Scenic Drive.

 The department’s website features an interactive map that gives you a week-by-week view of the progression of the color change across the state.

-2. Sand Mountain Corn Maze And Pumpkin Patch — Sardis City
+1. Sand Mountain Corn Maze And Pumpkin Patch

 “They’re coming back to life!
 They’re everywhere!” actor Ian McCullough shouted in the 1979 movie, Zombie.
 He could have been talking about Zombieville at the Sand Mountain Corn Maze and Pumpkin Patch in Sardis City but never fear!
 You have the power to stop them at the Zombie Splatter.
 Hop aboard a wagon and shoot as many of the living dead as you can with paintballs.
 The fun — and terror — begins every night at dark.